kjh1980/MoEngage-Docs/windows/integration.rst

 MoEngage Developer Documentation
 ==============================

-**MoEngage** is a Mobile App Engagement and Marketing platform for Mobile app companies to improve engagement and conversions in their apps.
+**MoEnage** is a Mobile App Engagement and Marketing platform for Mobile app companies to improve engagement and conversions in their apps.

 :doc:`introduction`
   A quick introduction about MoEngage to help you get started.